 Marketability discounts may "potentially" be appropriate where a company is illiquid and not readily marketable.
-No Arizona published cases have provided any detailed analysis as to when such are appropriate in a marital dissolution matter, although Schickner addressed lack of marketability in the context of a minority discount analysis.
+No Arizona published cases have provided any detailed analysis as to when such a discount is appropriate in a marital dissolution matter, although Schickner addressed lack of marketability in the context of a minority discount analysis.
 Id. at ¶16.